Fozzy: Do You Wanna Start a War (2014–2015)

 During 2013, it was confirmed that Fozzy would begin working on a new record in 2014 and would be looking for a release date during the summer of 2014.
 The band entered the studio in late January.
 The first single, "Lights Go Out", was released April 29.
 "Lights Go Out" reached number 29 on the Billboard Mainstream Rock Songs chart, becoming their first single to make it to the charts.
 Following the release of the new single, the band embarked on the "Lights Go Out" tour to promote their new album, playing festivals such as Carolina Rebellion, Rock on the Range, and Download, where they performed on the main stage for the first time in the band's history.
 The second single, "One Crazed Anarchist", was released on May 26, 2014, and was given away to people that pre-ordered the album.
 The album, Do You Wanna Start a War, was released on July 21 in the UK and Europe and July 22 in North America.
+The album became their highest charting album to date on the Billboard 200 debuting at number 54, while also peaking a number 9 on the US Hard Rock Charts selling about 5,600 copies in its first week.
 The album also features guest appearances by Christie Cook and Steel Panther's Michael Starr.
 In September 2014, the band announced that Jeff Rouse would be their new bassist, as Paul Di Leo mutually parted ways with the band in May.
+They then embarked on the CinderBlockParty World Tour.